 Be kind to yourself

 “Make sure you do some things that give you pleasure,” says Julia,

 “Think about what you can do that is good for you, rather than just concentrating on getting through the Christmas period.
 Think about what would help you relax, what makes you feel joyous.”

 Make time for your relationship all year around

 “People work so hard during the year, time is really precious.
 They expect that Christmas will be great for relationships and so there’s a lot of pressure,” says Armele Philpotts, a BACP member who is a relationship counsellor based in the north east of England.

 “It’s better to do very small actions every day, throughout the year, that pull things back to the people that we love so much.
 We have all these marketing messages about relationships and family at Christmas – but what about focusing our attention a little bit each day on the people we love?

 “That will mean it doesn’t all come down to Christmas.”

-To speak to a BACP relationship counsellor, visit our Find a Therapist Directory.
+To speak to a BACP relationship counsellor, visit our Therapist directory.